Drominito/Drominito/README.md

 # Hi Folks :D 👋

-I started learning C# since 14.7.2022.
-(Not more in use) Now I'm using **C++** since 27.11.2023.
+My motto, of many others: Many things don't really need an introduction.
+Just dive in! (that's like an "theoretical learning by doing".)

-My learning style focuses on deep understanding, so new content appears here gradually.
+I started learning C# on 14.7.2022.
+(Not longer in use) Now I'm using **C++** since 27.11.2023.

-New code is added periodically.
+My learning style focuses on deep understanding, which is why new content and code are added gradually and periodically.
 At the moment, I am focusing more on theoretical concepts.

-After that my plan is to make various of scientific simulations and games.
+After that my plan is to make various scientific simulations and games.
-I will use **OpenGL** at first and later **Vulkan**.
+I will start with OpenGL and move on to Vulkan later — not for performance reasons, but because I value the manual control it provides.

-**It's not because of performance.
-I just like the manuality in sense of having the power of controll**.
+But also some small applications everyday life.
+(Details can be found at the bottom) -- --

-But also some small Applications everyday life.
-(At the bottom you will find all the details) -- --
+# Tools I use
-# Tools i use
+[Info]: “Sorted by the best from left to right.”

 ## Proficient